 Lets face it, macs are premium machines and they come at a premium price.
 The data on your mac is extremely valuable too.
 What if your mac gets stolen?
 Certainly you’re not going to just sit there and say “oh its alright, i’ll just buy a new one”.
 Fortunately, mackeeper’s anti theft module helps you recover a stolen mac… well somewhat.

 Well, fortunately I’ve never got my mac stolen so I don’t have first hand experience of using this module.
-But like I said, it seems extremely useful.

 - Login to your kromtech account

 As soon as your Mac goes online, mackeeper will immediately generate a report of its location and take an iSight snapshot of whoever is sitting in front of it (most likely the thief).
 That data will be sent to Kromtech and they’ll call you right away and hand this data over to you.
 You then give this data to the cops to help them find the thief.

 Obviously, this is not guaranteed to bring back your Mac but it does help you and the police to recover it.

 You would want to use the shredder function if you want to delete some file(s) permanently.
 For instance, you’re selling your mac to someone else.
 Obviously, you won’t want them having access to your personal files so the shredder feature comes in handy here.
 I deleted a couple of files for a test and I was not able to recover them using mackeeper’s file recovery and a couple of other data recovery apps.

 Bear in mind that you won’t be able to recover any files you delete using shredder.
 Proceed with caution.

 If you’re reluctant about spending your money on Mackeeper yet, they have a fully functional trial version that you can download here.
 The trial expires in 15 days which is ample time to evaluate the software and make your mind.